syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Table.md

 • QueryNextRow – Sets data to the PdfLightTable.

-> Note: These events acts only when the DataSource property is not set.
+N> These events acts only when the DataSource property is not set.

 The following code sample illustrates this: